pithlessly/pithlessly.github.io/intensionaljoy.md

 When I originally realized the problem of needing to distinguish `dup` from a quotation in subprogram <math>X_2</math>,
 I actually wondered if it was impossible.
-The problem here is that both of these commands will push a single element <math>c'</math> to the stack but we are limited in our ability to actually analyze this element.
+The problem here is that both of these commands will push a single element <math>c_2</math> to the stack but we are limited in our ability to actually analyze this element.
-We can't `eval` it, since it could be arbitrary.
+We can't `eval` it, since it could be an arbitrary subprogram.
 And precisely because it is arbitrary, it doesn't seem like there is anything we can do to reliably distinguish it from the program that would be created by `dup`.

-Thinking about it more, though, it turns out that it actually *is* possible if we allow ourselves more invocations of `quota` --- this time to introspect <math>X</math>.
+Thinking about it more, though, it turns out that it actually *is* possible if we allow ourselves more invocations of `quota` --- this time to introspect <math>c_2</math>.

 The result of `quota` will be a subprogram consisting of some number of quotations, each of which consists of a single command.